jcsalterego/the_heist/README.md

     gem install redis-namespace --version=0.7.0 --no-ri --no-rdoc
     gem install redis-namespace --version=0.8.0 --no-ri --no-rdoc

-Optinally, you can pull off the heist with only the newest version of each gem !
+Optionally, you can pull off the heist with only the newest version of each gem !

     $ gem list | heist --recent
     gem install redis --version=2.0.6 --no-ri --no-rdoc